JustinOng/2001-Project-2/README.md

     ```
     Vertex id=2 11(1), 13(3), 40(4)
     ```
+- `output/`:
+  - `roadNet/`:
+    - `*.zip` contains the output from running our algorithms on the respective input files, with `roadNet-AREA-hospitals.txt` each containing 256 hospitals randomly selected from the input files.
+The input files have not been added into the repository and can be downloaded from https://snap.stanford.edu/data/index.html#road.
+  - `testcase/`:
+    - Contains test case generated with the scripts in `graphgen/`.
+    - `algo_output.txt` and `algo_output_full.txt` is the output from running our algorithm on the test case.
 - `algorithm-eclipse/`: Eclipse project for algorithm implementation
 - `empirical-study/`: Python scripts for empirical analysis
   - `exec_measure.py`: